dbouquin/sankey_timeline_animated/README.md

 ## Acknowledgements

-This visualization is based on the Observable notebook "[Sankey With Animated Gradients](https://observablehq.com/@jarrettmeyer/sankey-with-animated-gradients)" by Jarrett Meyer, adapted to position projects on a timeline.
+This visualization is based on the Observable notebook "[Sankey With Animated Gradients](https://observablehq.com/@jarrettmeyer/sankey-with-animated-gradients)" by Jarrett Meyer, adapted to position projects on a timeline with an interactive information panel.